 The museum has many active volunteers who assist in a variety of areas!
 Museum volunteers operate the trains, share Maine's unique railroad history with visitors, restore historic railroad cars and locomotives, design and build exhibits and help with special events.
 We are currently looking for volunteers in the following areas:

-- Museum & Archives – Museum volunteers help organize collection items and maintain exhibits.
-A variety of jobs are available, from cataloging historic documents and photos, to assisting with artifacts and items on display.
+Archives volunteers help organize collection items and artifacts.
+A variety of jobs are available, from cataloging historic documents and photos, to assisting with artifacts and items for display.

 Event volunteers help with a variety of tasks including taking tickets, event set-up, assisting with children's activities and more!
 Opportunities for special event volunteers are available year-round.

 Docents ride aboard the train and share Maine's unique railroad history with school children, tour groups and visitors from around the globe.
 We provide training on historical information to share with the public.